Another wrongfully marketed film, but well worth seeing.

 The first thing you notice about the film is the draining of colour throughout the movie, growing the feeling of impending terror, while the wonderful cinematography and sound work, fast help to portray the families powerlessness to deal with the issues they face.
 Just a small speck in a truly massive landscape, unable to escape the creeping fingertips of evil, it reaches slowly infecting their minds and driving them apart, seemingly heightening their greatest fears, all this stress soon starts to force the family apart and causing them to fall back on their religious beliefs.

 Teenager Thomasin fast becomes the pariah within her own family, blossoming into a woman at a time when female sexuality is something to be hidden away, causing resentment and mistrust within the family unit, most of which is down to the religion fun fundamentalism of the time.
 Set before Salem witch trials that caused the deaths of so many women, the seeds of puritanical fear towards the unknown is plain to see.

 Religion plays a massive part in this film, especially when it comes to the men of the family, both of which feel as though they have been abandoned by God, always attempting to atone for their sins and gain entry to heaven, taking out their frustrations on the women that join them.

-Avoiding the pitfall of seeming pantomime, the performances are to be commended, their old english speech feeling just as natural as today’s, with each of the cast delivering a believable portrayals, helping to produce the foreboding atmosphere, which makes the film such a gem.
+Avoiding the pitfall of seeming pantomime, the performances are to be commended, their old English speech feeling just as natural as today’s, with each of the cast delivering a believable portrayal, helping to produce the foreboding atmosphere, which makes the film such a gem.